 "Well, now that Miss Thawley has arrived, I guess we should be getting underway."
-Sir Joseph stretched and stood holding his hat in his hands.
+Sir Joseph stretched and stood, holding his hat in his hands.

-"No," Hari said simply, turning to his man-servants and issuing orders in the other dialect.
+"No," Hari said simply, turning to his menservants and issuing orders in the other dialect.

-"I'm afraid I have to insist this time, old friend."
-He smiled graciously moving towards the doorway that she and Rizal had just passed through.
+"I'm afraid I have to insist this time old friend."
+Sir Joseph smiled graciously, moving towards the doorway that she and Rizal had just passed through.

-"I say no. There is no rush, it is time for the meal, and we will eat."
+"I say no. There is no rush, it is time for the meal and we will eat."
 Hari gave Sir Joseph a hard look.
-"The trip to the Berbalangs' tribe takes a day and maybe half, I am giving to you a guide, why so hurried?"
+"The trip to the Berbalangs' tribe takes a day and maybe a half.
+I am giving to you a guide, why so hurried?"

 Instead of answering, Sir Joseph twisted the brim of his hat in his hands as if considering how to proceed.
 "There is one place I wished to stop and record photos and other details before leaving for the tribe.
-It will take only an evening for myself and Miss Thawley to do this, we would be back in the morning to meet our guide."
+It will take only an evening for myself and Miss Thawley to do this.
+We would be back in the morning to meet our guide."